 1987 David Daniel Kaminsky, known to Broadway and film audiences as Danny Kaye, dies of a heart attack in California.
 He made his Broadway debut in 1939 in the The Straw Hat Revue, but his 11-minute part in the 1940 musical Lady in the Dark, in which he sang the names of 54 Russian composers in 38 seconds, brought him acclaim that led to years in film.
 He returned to Broadway in 1970 in Two by Two, despite an injury that forced him to use crutches or a wheelchair.

-1994 Bebe Neuwirth gets whatever she wants as Lola in the revival of Richard Adler, Jerry Ross, and George Abbott's musical Damn Yankees.
-The production opens at the Marquis Theatre and features Victor Garber as the devilish Mr. Applegate, later to be replaced by Jerry Lewis.
+1994 Bebe Neuwirth gets whatever she wants as Lola in a revival of Richard Adler, Jerry Ross, and George Abbott's musical Damn Yankees.
+The production opens on Broadway at the Marquis Theatre and features Victor Garber as the devilish Mr. Applegate, later to be replaced by Jerry Lewis.

 2002 Jason Robert Brown's semi-autobiographical musical The Last Five Years opens Off-Broadway.
 Sherie Rene Scott and Norbert Leo Butz are the entire cast of the musical, about the breakup of a marriage between an actor and a novelist.

 2005 Opening night for the musical Dirty Rotten Scoundrels, which stars John Lithgow, Norbert Leo Butz, Sherie Rene Scott, Joanna Gleason, and Gregory Jbara, with a score by David Yazbek.
 The show is nominated for several Tony Awards, including Best Musical and Best Score, and wins for Best Actor in a Musical (Butz).